MARKETS 2023

 Generation structure in the matching process and price of the day-ahead market and of natural gas

-Plotting the structures of the matched generation in the hours in which the day-ahead market price marked the annual minimum and maximum, it can be seen that they are very different.
-In the hours of minimum price, wind power accounts for almost 63 % of the structure, with renewables accounting for more than 78 %.
-Observing the structure in the hours of maximum price, it can be seen that it is pumped storage that sets the marginal price, although hydro and combined cycle are the technologies with the highest percentages in the structure (24.1 % and 21.4 %, respectively).
-During these hours, renewables account for 46 % of the generation structure.
-However, excluding hydro, which was offered at very high prices due to its scarcity, the percentage would be only 22 %.
-On that day, the greatest energy matched with prices close to the marginal price corresponds to the combined cycle (86.9 %).
+Plotting the structures of the coupled generation in the hours in which the day-ahead market price marked the annual minimum and maximum, it can be seen that they are very different.
+In the hours of minimum price, wind power accounts for almost 50 % of the structure, with renewables accounting for more than 85 %.
+Observing the mix in the hours of maximum price, it can be seen that it is pumped-storage that sets the marginal price, although wind is the technology with the highest share in the mix (37.0 %).
+During these hours, renewables accounted for 51 % of the generation mix.
+However, excluding hydro, which was offered at very high prices due to its scarcity, the percentage would be only 43 %.

 Generation structure in the minimum and maximum price hours of the day-ahead market